Krishna-Chitta/SeleniumProject/README.md

 ## 🚀 Final Thoughts

 Thanks for reading!
 Hope this project helps you **learn Selenium** just as it’s helping me.
-Feel free to explore, contribute, or ask questions. **Happy coding!** 🎉 Have a great day! 😊
+Feel free to explore or ask questions. **Happy coding!** 🎉 Have a great day! 😊